 See accreditation information for Mayo Clinic College of Medicine and Science.

-Students spend time in the Mayo Clinic Multidisciplinary Simulation Centers and human anatomy lab, as well as clinical time in the surgical suites of Mayo Clinic Hospital — Rochester and the same-day surgical suites in the Gonda Building.
+You spend time in the Mayo Clinic Multidisciplinary Simulation Centers and human anatomy lab, as well as clinical time in the surgical suites of Mayo Clinic Hospital — Rochester and the same-day surgical suites in the Gonda Building.
+Opportunities to rotate through Mayo Clinic Health System sites will be expected based on availability.

 Mayo Clinic Hospital — Rochester has one of the largest surgical suites in the nation with more than 120 operating rooms.
 Each year, Mayo Clinic surgeons perform nearly 50,000 surgical procedures — about 200 a day — at the hospital's two campuses.
 The vast number and type of surgeries, in combination with a highly educated faculty, make Mayo Clinic an ideal educational setting for students in surgical training programs.